-\citet{lee2024promptinfectionllmtollmprompt} develop a novel prompt injection attack where a malicious prompt self-replicates across interconnected agents in a multi-agent system like a computer virus and causes system-wide disruption. \citet{dong2025practicalmemoryinjectionattack} propose a memory injection attack that uses crafted prompts to indirectly poison an agent's long-term memory for later malicious execution. \citet{alizadeh2025simplepromptinjectionattacks} demonstrate that such attacks can cause tool-calling agents to leak sensitive personal data observed during their tasks. \citet{wang2025agentvigilgenericblackboxredteaming} develop a black-box fuzzing technique that uses Monte Carlo Tree Search to automatically discover indirect prompt injection vulnerabilities by iteratively mutating prompts and environmental observations. \citet{Zhang2025ASB} and \citet{andriushchenko2025agentharm} design benchmarks that reveal high vulnerability of LLM agents to prompt injection attacks. \citet{zhan-etal-2025-adaptive} systematically evaluate eight different defenses for LLM agents and demonstrate that all of them can be successfully bypassed by crafting adaptive attacks using established jailbreaking techniques such as GCG \cite{zou2023universaltransferableadversarialattacks} and AutoDAN \cite{liu2024autodan}.
+\textbf{Prompt injection attacks} embed malicious instructions within the prompt fed to an LLM to manipulate it into performing unintended actions \citep{Liu2024FormalingPromptInjection, liu2024autodan, yi2025benchmarkingidirectprompt, Shao2024EnhancingPI}. \citet{wang2025protectllmagentprompt} identify that the static and predictable structure of an agent's system prompt is a key vulnerability that enables prompt injection attacks to agentic systems. \citet{debenedetti2024agentdojo} introduce a benchmark comprising of 97 realistic tasks (e.g., email management, online banking) which reveals a fundamental trade-off: security defenses that reduce vulnerability also degrade the agent's task-completion utility. \citet{liu2024promptinjectionattackllmintegrated} introduce HOUYI, a black-box prompt injection attack that compromises 31 of 36 real-world LLM-integrated applications, including Notion, at an 86.1\% success rate.
+Several studies show the vulnerability of LLM agents to indirect prompt injection attacks \citep{zhan-etal-2024-injecagent, li2025commercialllmagentsvulnerable, yi2025benchmarkingidirectprompt}. \citet{lee2024promptinfectionllmtollmprompt} develop a novel prompt injection attack where a malicious prompt self-replicates across interconnected agents in a multi-agent system like a computer virus and causes system-wide disruption. \citet{alizadeh2025simplepromptinjectionattacks} demonstrate that such attacks can cause tool-calling agents to leak sensitive personal data observed during their tasks. \citet{wang2025agentvigilgenericblackboxredteaming} develop a black-box fuzzing technique that uses Monte Carlo Tree Search to automatically discover indirect prompt injection vulnerabilities by iteratively mutating prompts and environmental observations, reaching 71\% ASR on AgentDojo. \citet{Zhang2025ASB} design a benchmark that reveals high vulnerability of LLM agents to prompt injection attacks, with a mixed-attack strategy reaching 84.30\% average ASR across 13 backbones. \citet{zhan-etal-2025-adaptive} systematically evaluate eight different defenses for LLM agents and demonstrate that all of them can be successfully bypassed by crafting adaptive attacks using established jailbreaking techniques such as GCG \citep{zou2023universaltransferableadversarialattacks} and AutoDAN \citep{liu2024autodan}.\looseness=-1